syeda-hoorain-ali/ramzan-coding-nights/09-calculator/README.md

 A simple and interactive calculator built with [Streamlit](https://streamlit.io/) using the [streamlit-grid](https://pypi.org/project/streamlit-grid/) for a responsive and visually appealing grid layout.

+## Live Demo
+Check out the live version of this Calculator [here](https://calculator8.streamlit.app/).

 ## Features
 - Basic arithmetic operations (+, -, *, /)
 - Clear button to reset calculations